-My introduction to the tarot began when I moved to Hawai’i over nine years ago.
+My introduction to the tarot began when I moved to Hawai’i in early 2012.
 My oldest friend [who was living here at the time] had recently been gifted the Rider-Waite-Smith deck.
 As part of her effort to help me heal the broken heart I had at the time, she settled me into a daily rhythm of pulling cards over tea every morning.
 The Tower, Death, and the Devil cards were frequent pulls for me back then [if you’re a tarot user you know what I mean].
 Ultimately, there are no “bad” cards in tarot despite the intensity of some of the illustrations and card names.
 There is always opportunity for resolution, for rebuilding, for new beginning, but also sometimes things need to fall apart first.

 Breaking tradition [in the best way]